tlwalla1/Demo-Bot/README.md

 Q:</b> Where are the service application users located?

 <b>
-A:</b> The bot reads in users from a text file located in the Demo-Bot/Demo Bot/RunUserProfile.txt file.
+A:</b> The bot reads in users from a text file located in the C:/Swiftpage/Configuration/RunUserProfile.txt file.
+Follow the example given in the file itself when modifying the file.